acun1994/30days-unity2d/docs/day1.md

 ### Basic Editor Controls and an Introduction to Scenes and Play

-**Scene**s represent the overall state of the game, including loaded assets.
+**Scenes** represent the overall state of the game, including loaded assets.

 The **Play window** on the other hand is the view shown to the player itself, and is controlled by a **GameCamera**.